-Valuation Date: June 30, 2018

-Assumptions Used: Entry Age Method used for Actuarial Cost Method

-Level Percentage of Payroll and Direct Rate Smoothing

-4 Years Remaining Amortization Period

-Inflation Assumed at 2.5%

-Investment Rate of Returns set at 7.15%

-CalPERS mortality table based on CalPERS' experience and include 15 years of projected ongoing mortality improvement using 90 percent of Scale MP 2016 published by the Society of Actuaries.
+Valuation Date: June 30, 2019 Assumptions Used: Entry Age Method used for Actuarial Cost Method Level Percentage of Payroll and Direct Rate Smoothing 4.1 Years Remaining Amortization Period Inflation Assumed at 2.5% Investment Rate of Returns set at 7.15% CalPERS mortality table based on CalPERS' experience and include 15 years of projected ongoing mortality improvement using 90 percent of Scale MP 2016 published by the Society of Actuaries.

-Fiscal year 2015 was the first year of implementation, therefore only six years are shown.
+Fiscal year 2015 was the first year of implementation, therefore only seven years are shown.

-The CalPERS discount rate was increased from 7.5% to 7.65% in the District's fiscal year 2016 and then decreased from 7.65% to 7.15% in the District's fiscal year 2018.
+The CalPERS discount rate was increased from 7.5% to 7.65% in fiscal year 2016 and then decreased from 7.65% to 7.15% in fiscal year 2018.